Jean Galea

 How Crypto Tax Works in Portugal

-The crypto space is getting more and more complex over time with the introduction of staking, lending, DeFi, NFTs etc, and each of those needs to be considered carefully.
-Investors are no longer solely interested in simply buying and trading the big cryptos (Bitcoin, Ethereum etc.) I will keep expanding the information below based on my own research and discussions with Portuguese tax experts.
+The crypto space is getting more complex over time with staking, lending, DeFi, and tokenized assets — and each of those needs to be considered carefully.
+I’ll keep expanding this section based on my own research and discussions with Portuguese tax experts.
+Here’s the current state of play.

 Inheritance Taxes